jbrambleDC/simulacrum/README.md

 ### Simulacrum
 Simulacrum is a simple way to pass in a dictionary object, with column names and corresponding data types and output a pandas DataFrame of random data.
 This is great for creating a fake data set or testing a data science script whose validity through generalization needs to be tested.
-This is still a work in progress.
-Right now, numerical data can be made to fit a common statistical distribution so long as the proper statistical parameters are included with the type key in the dictionary.
+This is still a work in Progress. right now numerical data can be made to fit a common statistical distribution so long as the proper statistical parameters are included with the type key in the dictionary.

 simulacrum fulfills the following use cases:
 - When data is needed for a tutorial, in order to train a model perfectly